diegovoo/gnome-next-up/README.md

 ## Forked so I can change the "Done for today" to make it show the next event in calendar even if it's not on the same date
 original developer: https://github.com/artisticat1/gnome-next-up

+## To-do
+- [ ] Have it show next event this week, only until Sunday